How to Pay

 - You may defer your charges with an approved third-party sponsorship.
 Third-party payments such as vouchers and letters of credit must be received in Student Accounts by the term payment due date in order to defer the charges on your account.
 If you have an approved sponsorship, it will show as pending aid on your student account statement.

 - After completing the financial aid application process, you will receive an award notification from Financial Aid.
-If you have approved financial aid in place, it will show as pending on your Student Account Statement and can be used to defer your charges.
-For more information about the financial aid process please visit http://www.esc.edu/financial-aid/.
+If you have approved financial aid in place, it will show as authorized on your student account and can be used to defer your charges.
+For more information about the financial aid process please visit Financial Aid.

 - Any check returned by the bank will result in a $20 charge to your account and future payments may have to be made by money order or certified check.